benbalter/make-education-better-together/_posts/0005-01-06-modern-trends.md

 * How to stay responsive
 * Where to get help
 * How to learn
-* Problem solving / self-modivation
+* Problem solving / self-motivation